Eren Yildiz šŸ‡¹šŸ‡·

 Embedded Systems Operating Systems/Runtimes Computer Architectures Low‐power Architectures Energy Harvesting Battery-free IoT Intermittent Computing Tiny Machine Learning

 My research focuses on enabling sustainable, ultra–low‐power computing platforms that operate reliably under intermittent power conditions by leveraging ambient energy sources such as RF, solar, and vibration.
 I have developed novel timekeeping architectures, energy‐aware runtime systems, and resilient hardware/software co‐designs for the deployment of self‐powered IoT devices .
-With more than 10 peer‐reviewed publications, including in top‐tier venues such as OSDI, EuroSys, SenSys, and EWSN, my work advances energy‐efficient sensing technologies for applications in smart infrastructure, healthcare monitoring, and environmental systems.
+With more than 10 peer‐reviewed publications, including in top‐tier venues such as OSDI, EuroSys, SenSys, MobiSys and EWSN, my work advances energy‐efficient sensing technologies for applications in smart infrastructure, healthcare monitoring, and environmental systems.
+These contributions were recently recognized with the EWSN 2025 and MobiSys 2026 Rising Star, highlighting the impact of my work on sustainable mobile and embedded systems.

 Publications